Nicolas Aubé-Kubel: Washington Capitals

 On November 4, 2022, the Maple Leafs placed Aubé-Kubel on waivers after he went scoreless in six games.
 On November 5, he was claimed by the Washington Capitals.
 Aubé-Kubel scored his first goal as a Capital on January 5, 2023, in the second period of a 6–2 victory over the Columbus Blue Jackets.

-On March 3, 2023, Aubé-Kubel signed a one-year contract extension, worth $1.225 million with the Capitals.
+On March 3, Aubé-Kubel signed a one-year contract extension, worth $1.225 million with the Capitals.
+Aubé-Kubel appeared in 60 games with the Capitals during the 2023–24 season, scoring 6 goals and 16 points.

+Buffalo Sabres

+As a free agent from the Capitals, on July 1, 2024, Aubé-Kubel was signed to a one-year, $1.5 million contract with the Buffalo Sabres for the 2024–25 NHL season.

+New York Rangers

+On March 7, 2025, Aubé-Kubel was traded to the New York Rangers in exchange for Erik Brännström.
+He was initially assigned to the Hartford Wolf Pack, the Rangers AHL affiliate, but he was called up to the Rangers on March 24.

+Minnesota Wild

+On July 2, 2025, Aubé-Kubel signed a one-year, two-way $775,000 contract with the Minnesota Wild, starting in the 2025–26 NHL season.

 International play

 Aubé-Kubel was one of 18 Canadian Hockey League players selected to represent Canada Quebec at the 2013 World U-17 Hockey Challenge.
 He scored four goals and eight total points in six tournament games, and Quebec finished the tournament in fourth place after falling to the United States in the bronze medal match.

 Personal life

 Aubé-Kubel's cousins, T. J. and Thomas Foster, also play professional ice hockey.
 T. J. most recently appeared with the Guildford Flames of the Elite Ice Hockey League, while Thomas skated with the Northern Alberta Institute of Technology (NAIT) Ooks.